 Take that one step further and look at the stages or in the choirs.
 Even if there's a smattering of women wearing jeans in the congregation, they aren't involved in ministry.
 In the past, I have led worship, played on worship teams, and been in choirs.
 I have run sound and done other technical jobs.
 If I start attending a church again, I want the option of being able to do those things, but my clothes won't usually allow it.
 I emailed a worship leader once, asking several questions, including if I could wear jeans in the choir.
 He responded to my other questions but just avoided that one.
 I'm sure the answer was no.

 I have one pair of khaki pants and 2 pairs of black, very ill-fitting pants that I wear for photography shoots.
 I can't take the risk that I will stain or tear them by wearing them unless necessary.
 They are too hard to find and be able to afford right now.

 - I can't share who I really am and my struggles.

 Inside a church building, who really shares what's going on in their lives?
 When it's time to ask for prayer requests, physical sickness is mentioned a LOT.
 "Unspoken" prayer is requested for anything you can't admit (often due to its stigma).

 Take, for example, the single adult Sunday School class in the last church I tried.
 These women are real.
 They have dealt with divorce, single parenting, financial hardships, etc (other stigmas I'll touch on eventually).
 The church has now started talking about those issues.
-Nowadays usually these are okay to mention on why you are having a hard week...e.g.
-"I'm having a custody battle right now and need prayer to deal with my ex."
+Nowadays usually these are okay to mention why you are having a hard week...e.g.
+"I'm having a custody battle right now and need prayer on how to deal with my ex."

-But I just can't even imagine the looks of shock on these same women's faces - these wonderful, caring, loving women - if I said that I was having an especially hard week because my bipolar mania was causing me to have a hard time to maintain my sobriety in my sex addiction.
+But I just can't even imagine the looks of shock on these same women's faces - these wonderful, caring, loving women - if I said that I was having an especially hard week because my bipolar mania was causing me to have a hard time maintaining my sobriety with my addiction.